jiritobolka/gooddata.github.com/_posts/2011-09-26-Migrating-Objects-between-Projects.md

 `UseProject(fileName="...");`
 `ExportMetadataObjects(tokenFile="...", objectIDs="...");`

+**Note:** This functionality is available in the CL Tool 1.2.40 or higher.

 This command exports metadata objects with all of its dependencies.
 The `tokenFile` is a file where the import token will be stored (you'll need it!).
 In `objectIDs` you will paste the comma separated list of the metadata object IDs.
 The Object ID is a number which is located on the end of i.e. report URL, as you will see below.

 Remember that before the `ExportMetadataObjects` you must use the `UseProject` or the `OpenProject` command to open the source/master project.